Kaimahi Waea Kawe Kōrero

 Additional requirements for specialist roles:

 Most people train first as a line mechanic and then gain additional qualifications in cable jointing.
+However, you can also train to become a cable jointer first.

 Cable jointers also need to register with the Electrical Workers Registration Board.